dhvanipat/mylittlemalloc/README.md

-My Little Malloc Project
+# My Little Malloc Project

 Collaborators
-    - Dhvani Patel (dgp69)
+- Dhvani Patel, dgp69
-    - Ananya Balaji (ab2389)
+- Ananya Balaji, ab2389

+## Design Notes

+## Design
+### Some Design Decisions
+- Edge case malloc(0)
+    - Since the behavior of malloc(0) is implementation-defined, we decided to return a pointer to a chunk with no payload when malloc(0) is called, instead of returning null.
+This is tested in edge_cases.c
+    -

+Any Design Notes Worth Pointing Out

+### Project Structure
+Implementation of Malloc
+- mymalloc.c
+    - contains implementation of mymalloc() and myfree()
+    - holds memory array
+    - additional helper methods and macros
+- mymalloc.h
+    - header file for the public interface of mymalloc library

+Test Files
+- iterate_chunks.c
+    - helper library meant to be included in multiple test file executables
+    - prints diagnostic info about chunks and/or memory array for debugging and testing
+- iterate_chunks.h
+    - header file for include_chunks.c, contains two publicly accessible methods
+    - display_all_chunks(ptr)
+        - displays the current state of memory, all chunks in it
+    - print_chunk_info(ptr)
+        - displays information about a chunk like it's position in memory[], size, and whether it is in use
+- memgrind.c
+    - performance test of mymalloc() and free()
+    - runs five tests 50 times each and prints average time of each
+    - Test 1
+- memtest.c
+    - same memtest.c given in canvas
+    - correctness test of mymalloc(), tests if malloc will properly allocate bytes that can be used to store user data
+- edge_cases.c
+- detectable_errors.c
+    - 3 correctness tests as described in section 2 of the project writeup, titled detectable_errors
+    - tests if myfree() has working error handling
+    - Test 1: Calling free() with an address not obtained from malloc()
+    - Test 2: Calling free() with an address not at the start of a chunk
+    - Test 3: Calling free() a second time on the same pointer.

+Other
-    Makefile
+- Makefile
+    - compiles source files, runs executables, cleans working directory
+    - We have 4 test executables: memgrind, memtest, edge_cases, and detectable_errors
+    - How to use: make each to compile and run the test file
+        - make memgrind
+        - make memtest
+        - make edge_cases
+        - make detectable_errors

+## Testing

+Descriptions of our Test Programs
+- include any arguments they take

-    1) Performance Testing
+### Performance Testing
 make memgrind
 ./memgrind
 This was implemented to find time of each case running 50 times in terminal

-    2) Correctness Testing:
+### Correctness Testing:
 make err
 ./ err with the case number (from 1 to 3)

-    3) Edge Case Testing:
+### Edge Case Testing:
 make test
 ./test
 every case along with itself is printed in the console

 to compile all together
 make all
 then run ./memgrind /test ./err (with the case number 1 - 3)

 make clean
-    available for cleaning source file
-    rm -f *.o err memgrind mymalloc test
+available for cleaning source file rm -f *.o err memgrind mymalloc test

 Test Plan
 1) Performance Testing
 File: memgrind.c
 Purpose: We check the performance of the code under different stress conditions.
 We do a total of 5 tests.

 memgrind test #1:
 1)  malloc() and immediately free() a 1-byte chunk, 120 times.

 Time Taken to Count to 10^5:
 Average Time:

 memgrind test #2:
 2) Use malloc() to get 120 1-byte objects, storing the pointers in an array, then use free() to deallocate the chunks.

 Time Taken to Count to 10^5:
 Average Time:

 memgrind test #3:
 3) Create an array of 120 pointers.
 Repeatedly make a random choice between allocating a 1-byte object and adding the pointer to the array and deallocating a previously allocated object (if any), until you have allocated 120 times.
 Deallocate any remaining objects.

 Time Taken to Count to 10^5:
 Average Time:

 memgrind test #4:
 4) **add description here**

 Time Taken to Count to 10^5:
 Average Time:

 memgrind test #5:
 5) Allocate a 4000 byte chunk and free it, then use a ptr5 array to store all 120 allocations, then free everything.
 After it, the process is repeated with storing 120 allocations and then they are all freed.

 Time Taken to Count to 10^5:
 Average Time:

 Unit Tests for some Edge Cases
 Test 1 Allocates 0 Bytes
 Output:

 Test 2 Allocates 0 Bytes
 Output:

 Test 3 Tries to free when there are no allocations/pointers in memory, with different pointers.
 Output:

-    Descriptions of our Test Programs
-    - include any arguments they take

-    Any Design Notes Worth Pointing Out